jthingelstad/thingles.github.io/_posts/2017/2017-05-19-using-project-templates.md

 Another example that I've come to like a lot is project templates for major holidays.
 Christmas is a perfect example of a very fun time of year but also a complicated time.
 Sending Christmas cards out, traditions and getting presents add up to a lot of things to make sure you get done and don't have a bunch of last minute things to do.

 I created a template for this and was able to capture all of the main things that we do each Christmas.
-This let's me have more confidence that I’m not forgetting anything.
+This let's me have more confidence that I do not forget anything.
 The last item on these templates is usually a task that suggests to "Update template with any changes from this year" which is a great way to get better for next year.

 ## Scheduling

-Project templates are super handy but often you want them to get setup on a schedule.
-I've decided to keep this *out* of my task management system and instead I have a task list in the Reminders application called 'Project Reminders'.
+Project templates are handy, but often you want them to get setup on a schedule.
+I've decided to keep this *out* of my task management system and instead I have a task list in the Reminders application called 'Project Reminders.'
 This is where I set the annual triggers to create various projects from their templates.

 ## Next…

-I purposefully kept this post independent of the tools that I use so I could just make the case for using project templates in your personal GTD system.
+I purposefully kept this post independent of the tools that I use so I could just make a case for using project templates in your personal GTD system.
 In a future post, I'll talk about the tools that I use to implement this.